liutairan/liutairan.github.io/cv.md

 #### Selected Publications

 * Control and Robotics
 Tairan Liu and Marcio de Queiroz.
-An orthogonal basis approach to formation shape control.
-Automatica.
+An orthogonal basis approach to formation shape control. *Automatica*.
 Accepted.

 * Bioinformatics
 Tairan Liu, Misagh Naderi, Chris Alvin, Supratik Mukhopadhyay, and Michal Brylinski.
-Break down in order to build up: Decomposing small molecules for fragment-based drug design with eMolFrag.
-Journal of Chemical Information and Modeling, 57(4):627–631, 2017.
+Break down in order to build up: Decomposing small molecules for fragment-based drug design with eMolFrag. *Journal of Chemical Information and Modeling*, 57(4):627–631, 2017.

 ***